 Apolinario joins staff after two seasons at Austin Peay

-Ariel Apolinario begins his first season as an Assistant Coach with the Ohio University women's volleyball team.
-He arrives in Athens following two seasons serving as an assistant coach with Austin Peay.
+Apolinario arrived in Athens following two seasons serving as an assistant coach with Austin Peay State University.

-Prior to his arrival at Austin Peay, Apolinario spent two seasons as an assistant coach at Union University.
-While there he assisted with recruiting and planned and implemented preseason training programs.
-In Apolinario's first season Union won the TranSouth Conference with a 13-1 league mark while posting a 24-9 overall record.
+Prior to his arrival at Austin Peay, Apolinario spent two seasons as an assistant coach at Union University, where he assisted with recruiting and planned and implemented preseason training programs.
+In Apolinario's first season, Union won the TranSouth Conference with a 13-1 league mark while posting a 24-9 overall record.

-A native of Matanzas, Cuba, Apolinario earned his degree from King University (Tenn.)
+A native of Matanzas, Cuba, Apolinario earned his degree from King in 2010.